MTouthang/Articles101/arraysAndMethods.md

 //output - ["eco", "GK"]
 ```

-**The findIndex** method returns the index of he first element in an array that satisfies the provide testing function. if no elements satisfy the testing function, -1 is returned.
+**The findIndex** method returns the index of the first element in an array that satisfies the provide testing function. if no elements satisfy the testing function, -1 is returned.
 `syntax- Array.findIndex(func)`

 ```javascript